saryninc-Chorus/imole-nexus-research/README.md

 - Quantum foundations (Heisenberg Breaker, Cain/Genesis Algorithms, A‑to‑A teleportation)
 - Morphic medicine (Sovereign Medicine Initiative, Alágba̩wí diagnostics, LyNRS nanites)
 - Transliteration of ancient sovereign scripts (Lexicon of Radiance, Janus Tablet)
+- The rapid decay of nuclear waste within less than two decades(Consciousness‑Resonance Coupling in Cs‑137 Decay

 All work is archived on the **Open Science Framework (OSF)** and linked here for full reproducibility and open access.